Quantum circuit fidelity estimation using machine learning: Methodology

-The parameter $T$ dictates the amount of time the crosstalk gate is applied for, and $\zeta$ determines the strength of the crosstalk noise.
-To apply this noise model, we insert $U_{ZZ}[\zeta]$ after each two qubit gate.
-Our crosstalk strength parameters are $T = 10^{-8}$ seconds and $\zeta = 150000.$ When using full circuit simulation, because we have the full state information we change the definition of fidelity to be the true fidelity of the circuit.
-Note that in our second approach we do not use location-dependent or gate dependent noises (beyond the distinction between one and two-qubit gates) for reasons we will explain shortly.
+The parameter $T$ dictates the amount of time the crosstalk gate is applied for, and $\zeta$ determines the strength of the noise.
+To apply this noise model, we insert $U_{ZZ}[\zeta]$ after every two qubit gate.
+Our crosstalk strength parameters are $T = 10^{-8}$ seconds and $\zeta = 150000.$ When using full circuit simulation, because we have the full state information we use the true fidelity of the circuit as our target metric.
+Note that our custom noise model does not use location-dependent or gate dependent noises (beyond the distinction between one and two-qubit gates) for reasons we will explain below.